 How much does it cost to use Airwaive?

 Airwaive is free to use by operators who build and manage networks utilizing Airwaive hosts.
 We generate our revenue from host leasing agreements when there is a successful match between an operator and host.
-There is an option for a premium service for operators that only utilize Airwaive’s planning features, as explained here.

 What is the difference between Site Planner and Site Manager?